 - Never try to reason or argue.
 These tactics very often intensify agitation in someone with Alzheimer’s.
 It could take some experimenting to formulate the approach that works best, and that approach could need to change from one day to another.
 The goal is to stay relaxed, patient, and empathetic, validating the older adult’s feelings and providing comfort.

-The caregivers at Sage Home Care, the leading providers of home care in Poughkeepsie and the surrounding areas, are highly trained and experienced in effective, creative dementia and Alzheimer’s disease care techniques, and can assist with managing challenging situations and behaviors, enabling a senior loved one to experience an increased quality of life, and providing family caregivers with peace of mind and relief.
+The caregivers at Sage Home Care, the leading providers of dementia care in Greenwich, CT and the surrounding areas, are highly trained and experienced in effective, creative dementia and Alzheimer’s disease care techniques, and can assist with managing challenging situations and behaviors, enabling a senior loved one to experience an increased quality of life, and providing family caregivers with peace of mind and relief.
 Call us today at 800-578-4554 to learn more, for a free in-home assessment, or to request some additional resources that will help you better care for a family member with Alzheimer’s.